arthurfiorette/axios-cache-interceptor/docs/pages/global-configuration.md

 ## `request` and `response` Interceptors

-These functions used to intercept and modify the axios logic and objects.
+These functions intercepts and modify the axios logic and objects.
 If you are using some sort of custom implementation, it is not guaranteed to any other documented thing work.